Value-Function-based Sequential Minimization for Bi-level Optimization: Acknowledgment

 \section{Acknowledgment}

 \fi

 This work is partially supported by the National Natural Science Foundation of China (Nos.
-61922019, 61733002 and 11971220), Liaoning Revitalization Talents Program (No. XLYC1807088), the Fundamental Research Funds for the Central Universities, Shenzhen Science and Technology Program (No. RCYX20200714114700072), and Guangdong Basic and Applied Research Foundation (No. 2019A1515011152).
+U22B2052, 61922019, 12222106), the National Key R\&D Program of China (2020YFB1313503, 2022YFA1004101), Shenzhen Science and Technology Program (No. RCYX20200714114700072), the Guangdong Basic and Applied Basic Research Foundation (No. 2022B1515020082), and Pacific Institute for the Mathematical Sciences (PIMS).

 \ifCLASSOPTIONcaptionsoff

 \fi